Muon Tomography sites for Colombian volcanoes: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we have presented some preliminary results of the application of the muography technique to inland volcanoes in Colombia.
-We identified the best volcano to be studied through this emerging technique; we also spotted the finest points to place a muon telescope around it and estimate the time exposures of the instrument to obtain a significant statistic of muon flux.
+In this work, we present the first comprehensive simulation of muon flux for the Mach\'{\i}n volcano dome.
+We have also carried out a ray-tracing analysis for 12 other inland volcanoes in Colombia surrounded by complex topographic environments.
+After a detailed study from the topography, we have identified the best volcano to be studied, spotted the finest points to place a muon telescope and estimated its time exposures for a significant statistics of muon flux.

-We base our approach to this technique on comprehensive simulation chain to calculate the background flux at the volcano site, next we compute the muon propagation through the geological edifice taking into account a precise topographical information.
-Finally, we estimate the exposure time for our hybrid muon telescope.

-The rationale of our new approach stems from a four-step methodology: \begin{enumerate} \item \textbf{A ``thumb criteria''.} We have established a blended of technical and logistic items --the ``thumb criteria''-- and applied them to 13 Colombia volcanoes.
-We have found that only Cerro Mach\'in, located at the Cordillera Central (4$^{\circ}$29'N 75$^{\circ}$22'W), could be feasibly studied through muography.
+The rationale of our new approach stems from a four-step methodology: \begin{enumerate} \item \textbf{A ``rule of thumb'' criteria.} We have devised a mix of technical and logistic criteria --the ``rule of thumb'' criteria-- and applied them to 13 Colombian volcanoes.
+We have found that only Cerro Mach\'{\i}n, located at the Cordillera Central (4$^{\circ}$29'N 75$^{\circ}$22'W), can be feasibly studied today through muography.
+Cerro Negro and Chiles could be good candidates shortly.

-\item \textbf{A unabridged simulation of open sky particle spectrum and composition.} The energy spectrum and composition of open sky secondaries at Cerro Mach\'in have been calculated by {\sc Corsika} and filtered with {\sc{Magnetocosmics}} frameworks, providing a detailed description of different types of particles in the MeVs to TeVs secondary energy range\cite{AsoreyEtal2015B,Suarez2015}.
+\item \textbf{A unabridged simulation of open sky particle spectrum and composition.} {\sc Corsika} has calculated the energy spectrum and composition of open sky secondaries at Cerro Mach\'{\i}n and filtered them within {\sc{Magnetocosmics}} framework, providing a detailed description of different types of particles in the MeVs to TeVs secondary energy range\cite{AsoreyEtal2015B,SuarezENG2015}.

-\item \textbf{A detailed calculation of the emerging muon flux.} With the above open sky particle flux and a precise topographic information surrounding the volcano, we have simulated the muon propagation inside the geological edifice and estimated emerging muon flux at four different points around Cerro Mach\'in.
+\item \textbf{A detailed calculation of the emerging muon flux.} With the above open sky particle flux and precise topographical information surrounding the volcano, we have simulated the muon propagation inside the geological edifice and estimated the emerging muon flux at four different points around Cerro Mach\'{\i}n.
+This was carried out integrating the energy loss equation \ref{lostenergy}, with the coefficients $a(E)$ (ionization) and $b(E)$ (radiative losses) from reference \cite{OliveEtal2014}.

-\item \textbf{An estimation of the telescope time exposure.} With the emerging muon flux we have calculated the time exposures of the instrument for an statistics of $1000$\,events and for different values of the telescope acceptance. \end{enumerate}
+\item \textbf{An estimation of the telescope time exposure.} With the emerging muon flux, we have calculated the time exposures of the instrument for an arbitrary statistics of $100$\, events at each pixel and, different values of the telescope acceptance (see Figure \ref{times}). \end{enumerate}